ReStackor User Manual

-Weight Scale: Loads the current calculation results (assumed to be for the stock stack) into the "Wt_Scale" tab and computes the damping force needed for the target custom spring rate.
-Stack stiffness and damping force requirements for the target spring rate are added to the plots using dashed blue lines.
+Weight Scale: Loads the current calculation results (assumed to be for the stock stack) into the "Wt_Scale" tab and adds the target damping force curves needed to correct of the custom spring rate.
+The target damping force curves are shown by the blue dashed lines.

 The plots include the stock stack with "Open Clickers, Setting and Closed Clickers".
 These stock curves give you a feel for how many clicks stiffer or softer the recommended weight scaled stack will be.

 The orange curve in the Stack Flow Area plot is the stack stiffness for the current stack and is updated every time you hit the "Run" and "Load_Output" buttons.
-The goal is to adjust the shim stack configuration, hit the "Run" and "Load_Output" buttons, inspect the orange line to see what additional stack modifications may be needed to get the orange curve to match up with the dashed blue lines of the target weight scaled stack.
-An example is worked out below.
+The goal is to adjust the shim stack configuration, hit the "Run" and "Load_Output" buttons, inspect the orange line to see what additional stack modifications may be needed to get the orange curve to match up with the blue dashed lines of the target weight scaled stack.
+The example below steps through the process.